antongregory/SparkETL/README.md

     - In the SalesRightProblem, the two input files whatson.csv and started_streams.csv files are parsed and read in to different JavaRDD objects
+    - Key value pair is created for the data in whatson.csv.
+However, as the recent date is required reduceByKey is performed on the key value pair which is stored in whatsOnPair.
     - As the solution needs a join based on house and country code, a JavaRddPair is created with house_number + country_code for both the input files separately.
+The country code is obtained from the broadcast_region column of the WhatsOn file as there is no direct column of country code,
-    - Then 'join' operation is applied on the both JavaRddPair
+    - Then 'join' operation is applied on the both JavaRddPair -streamDataPair and whatsOnPair
-    - As the last step, based on the format needed the data in JavaRddPair is extracted into a new map.
+    - As the last step, based on the output format needed the data in JavaRddPair is extracted into a new map and displayed as output.

 ### 2. Product and user count:
       Problem: We need to know how many watches a product is getting and how many unique users are watching the content, in what device, country and what product_type